Charitable Lead Trusts

 Charitable Lead Trusts: Provide for Your Loved Ones and the World's Children

-Would you like to benefit from the tax savings that result from supporting the U.S. Fund, without giving up any assets that you'd like your family to receive someday?
+Would you like to benefit from the tax savings that result from supporting UNICEF USA, without giving up any assets that you'd like your family to receive someday?
 You can have it both ways with a charitable lead trust.

 There are two ways charitable lead trusts make payments:

-A charitable lead annuity trust pays a fixed amount each year to the U.S. Fund and is more attractive when interest rates are low.
+A charitable lead annuity trust pays a fixed amount each year to UNICEF USA and is more attractive when interest rates are low.

 A charitable lead unitrust pays a variable amount each year based on the value of the assets in the trust.
-With a unitrust, if the trust's assets go up in value, for example, the payments to the U.S. Fund go up as well.
+With a unitrust, if the trust's assets go up in value, for example, the payments to UNICEF USA go up as well.

 Check Out This Potential Scenario

-George would like to support UNICEF and provide for his children.
-Following his advisor's recommendation, George funds a charitable lead annuity trust with assets valued at $1,000,000.
-George's trust pays $70,000 (7 percent of the initial fair market value) to the U.S. Fund for UNICEF each year for 15 years, which will total $1,050,000.
-After that, the balance in the trust goes to his children.
-His gift tax deduction is $687,870* against the $1,000,000 of assets.
-Therefore only the difference ($312,130) is subject to gift tax, which is offset against his lifetime gift tax exclusion.
-After that, the remaining trust assets and all of their growth will pass to his family at zero additional cost in gift and estate taxes.
-Had George given the $1,000,000 outright to his children, it would have been a taxable gift.
+George would like to support UNICEF USA and provide for his children.
+George received a windfall amount of income and needs a large income tax deduction to offset the income.
+Following his advisor's recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.
+George's trust pays $70,000 (7 percent of the initial fair market value) to UNICEF USA each year for 15 years, which will total $1,050,000.
+After that, the balance in the trust reverts back to George.
+He receives an income tax charitable deduction of $854,311.
+Assuming the trust earns an average 6 percent annual rate of return, George receives approximately $767,240 at the end of the trust term.

 Calculate Your Benefits